Earlier this year, I got a new job.

 - Any tips for how to talk to so and so?

 Then, the questions got deeper.

 My exit from the company opened the door to a safe place where they could get unfiltered advice from me.
-After all, they’re women too, so they’ve been conditioned to restrain their feelings and not ask the tough questions at work.

 As the meeting was coming to a close, one of my direct reports said, “Just one more question.
 You’re a very successful woman, and you’ve worked at a lot of companies.
 Aside from this place, do you have any tips or career advice you can share?”